3.9. Module Handling

 Select the option or use the respective shortcut (see Section 4.3.10, “Preferences — Shortcuts”) to open a dialog for entering a new instance name.

 The instance name is displayed above the module name.
-If the instance name is the module name plus a number, only the instance name is displayed, since it includes the module name.
+If the instance name is the module name plus a number, only the instance name is displayed, as it already includes the module name.

 Figure 3.15.
 Modules and Instance Names